Sample Developmental Edit: Before And After Examples

 Developmental guidance

 Build a pyramid.
 Start with a sharp thesis.
 Stack two to four key points under it, each with proof.
 Anticipate the main counterpoint and address it.
-Close with a next step.
-Keep the reader’s hand on the rail the whole way.
+End with a next step.
+Keep the reader steady the whole way.

 After